WalletScrutiny/WalletScrutinyCom/_android/it.airgap.vault.md

 >
 > By shipping a Baseline Profile in an app or library, Android Runtime (ART) can optimize specified code paths through Ahead-of-Time (AOT) compilation, providing performance enhancements for every new user and every app update.
 This Profile Guided Optimization (PGO) lets apps optimize startup, reduce interaction jank, and improve overall runtime performance for users from the first launch.

-We ran the diffoscope output between the two **baseline.profm** using an LLM, and it concluded that differences in build method can affect the profile settings.
-We can consider this as a benign difference.

-From this, we can conclude that version **3.32.2** is **reproducible.**
+The difference in **baseline.profm** is not negligible.
+From this, we can conclude that version **3.32.2** is **nonverifiable**

-Nevertheless, we created an [issue](https://github.com/airgap-it/airgap-vault/issues/212) with Airgap Vault to query them about how baseline.profm can be configured for the build to be **reproducible**.
+Nevertheless, we created an [issue](https://github.com/airgap-it/airgap-vault/issues/212) with Airgap Vault to query them about how baseline.profm can be configured.

 ## Asciicast